webix-hub/docs/data/kanban/howto.md

 There are 2 variants of specifying tags:

 1) by setting the **tags** property in the item data.
-For example, in your datasource it can be something as in:
+For example, in your data source it can be something as in:

 ~~~js
 webix.ui({